Lovecraft for beginners:

 Collected Essays and Letters:

 The Collected Essays in five volumes.
-“Travel” is probably the most approachable volume of the set to start with, although its lengthy “Quebec” section is not for the faint-hearted (because it’s boring, rather than horrifying).
+“Travel” is probably the most approachable volume of the set to start with, although its lengthy “Quebec” section is not for the faint-hearted (because, unless you live there, it’s boring rather than horrifying).
 S.T.
 Joshi is set to produce a Selected Essays book later in 2019.
 In that volume, Lovecraft’s “Cats and Dogs” will be the best essay to start with.

 The Selected Letters in five volumes.
 There is a useful index booklet to accompany this set, by S.T.
 Joshi, and you want the second edition of that.
 Volume II of the set is currently scanned and free on Archive.org.
 Letters from New York is also a good selection of letters, from the time he was living in New York City, but it has lately become expensive.